This website is a history of our association with the Mexican Folkloric Dance Company of Chicago and the years before

 This site also serves as a vehicle to present my paper on Our Lady of Tepeyac (Guadalupe as she is universally known).
-View it in the brochure links below.
+View it in the PDF links below.

 But the Spaniards, through a misinterpretation of Juan Bernardino's account of Mary's apperition, called her Guadalupe after their Santa Maria de Guadalupe in Spain.
 However many of the indigenous still refer to Mary as Tonantzin or Tequantlaxopeuh.
 This picture is one of several versions of Tonantzin.

 This is what Mary actually looked like on Saint Juan Diego's ayate blanket before changes and additions were made to the original image.

-And her image appeared horizontally because it is too tall to have appeared verically on the ayate.
+And the image appeared horizontally on the ayate because it is too tall to have appeared verically on the ayate.

 This is explained in the paper, below, by Henry A. Roa